 Formal observations are opportunities for

 Every teacher receives two formal observations during the school year, one by December 1 and the second by April 1.
 (For 2013–14, because December 1 falls on a weekend, the first formal observation must occur by December 2.)
 All formal observations include a scheduled pre-observation conference where the content of the lesson to be observed is discussed and the date, time and duration of the observation are established.
 It is recommended that the observation last for at least 30 minutes.
 Observers also must schedule a post-observation conference within 10 days of the observation, to review the evidence collected during the observation and provide the teacher with concrete, actionable feedback on her or his professional practices.
-Finally, observers must ensure that data from the observation are recorded in the Online Performance Management System (OPMS), also within 10 days of the observation.
+Finally, observers must ensure that data from the observation are recorded in the Online Performance Management System (OPMS) by the system close date.

 Like formal observations, informal observations should serve a developmental purpose.
 They should be conducted regularly throughout the year, but do not require advanced scheduling.
 As with formal observations, observers should provide teachers with feedback and coaching based on the Instructional Framework and evidence collected during the observation.
 All informal observers should have knowledge of and be able to provide feedback based on the Instructional Framework.
 Data from informal observations are not entered into OPMS or recorded as part of the Teacher Effectiveness Evaluation.

 Taken together, formal and informal observations should be used to provide ongoing, critical feedback to teachers about their professional practices throughout the year.

 To conduct formal observations, observers must be both qualified and certified.